MAY 4th – 10th, 2025

 – Elsa Pontbriand

-“Started The Good Earth as an AVEDA lifestyle salon in 2013, with one stylist and myself.
-Over 11 years, we grew to be 6 stylists, an esthetician, and a full-time receptionist, and relocated to a historic building downtown in 2022.
+“I started The Good Earth as an AVEDA lifestyle salon in 2013, with one stylist and myself.
+Over 11 years, we grew to be six stylists, an esthetician, and a full-time receptionist, and relocated to a historic building downtown in 2022.
 Owning a salon was always the dream, and continues to be.
 Serving the community for almost 12 years has been nothing short of fulfilling and wonderful, and we hope to be the area’s People’s Choice “Best Salon” for years to come.”

 – Kate Pearson, Owner